How to boost your profits by creating irresistible offers

 Increase sales just by optimizing how you describe the offer

 Sometimes, you don’t need to change the offer or the value proposition; you just need to change how you describe it.
 The following techniques work well:

 - Position yourself as—and actually be—the prospects’ trusted advisor, so they know you’re acting in their best interests.
-This is incredibly important—be very careful not to squander your integrity for the sake of one quick sale.
-As Moz’s Rand Fishkin says, the best way to sell something is to not sell anything.
+Remember not to squander your integrity for one quick sale.
+Rand Fishkin says the best way to sell something is not to sell anything.
 Instead, earn the awareness, respect, and trust of those who might buy.

 - Make prices look larger by displaying the decimal points (“Free gift—a $29.00 value”) or lower by hiding them (“Costs only $29”).

 - Odd prices work slightly better: $9.99 is perceived as being disproportionately lower than $10.00.
-This is presumably for the same reason that people get excited when their car odometer clicks over to 10,000 (even though it’s just another mile), and sad when they reach their fortieth birthday (even though they’re only a day older than they were the day before).
+Presumably for the same reason that people get excited when their car odometer clicks over to 10,000 (even though it’s just another mile), and sad when they reach their fortieth birthday (even though they’re only a day older than they were the day before).

 Was $119, now only $89.”